What is Fever?

 Side Effects and Safety of Fever Medicines

-Take only the prescribed or recommended dose of fever medicine.
+Take only the recommended or prescribed dose

 What to Avoid During Fever